Updated on 20 September 2019

 Main international conferences and scientific events

-Neuroscience Institute (dr. A.Saudargienė) is coorganise of the 7th Baltic-Nordic School on Neuroinformatics BNNI 2019 "Modeling Healthy and Diseased Brain: From Dendrites to Neurons and Networks", will take place in Frankfurt am Main, Germany on 26-28 August 2019.
+Neuroscience Institute (dr. A.Saudargienė) was a coorganise of the 7th Baltic-Nordic School on Neuroinformatics BNNI 2019 "Modeling Healthy and Diseased Brain: From Dendrites to Neurons and Networks", that took place in Frankfurt am Main, Germany on 26-28 August 2019.
 The program is available here.

 Dr. Ozgul Gok (Acibadem Mehmet Ali Aydinlar University, Istanbul, Turkey) at the Neuroscience Institute gave a series of lectures and practical trainings on "Biocompatible and responsive smart hydrogel systems and their applications in tissue engineering”: